Sriaharshana/PRODIGY_DS_01/README.md

 ✅ **Tasks Performed**

-*Loaded the population dataset and explored the first few rows
+-Loaded the population dataset and explored the first few rows

-*Cleaned the data by removing missing population values
+-Cleaned the data by removing missing population values

-*Analyzed the top 10 countries by population and visualized the data using a bar chart
+-Analyzed the top 10 countries by population and visualized the data using a bar chart

-*Explored the population proportions of the top 10 countries through a pie chart
+-Explored the population proportions of the top 10 countries through a pie chart

-*Generated a statistical summary of the population data for the latest year
+-Generated a statistical summary of the population data for the latest year

 *Analyzed the bottom 10 countries by population and visualized the data using a bar chart